Most recently updated on December 8, 2022

 There’s a Petroleum Park downtown with an oil derrick to honor the town’s early industry.

 The local economy no longer is completely reliant on oil and gas.
-It also features a manufacturing base that includes the Guardian Industries glass plant as well as the Corsicana Mattress factory, a company that now has 10 mattress facilities across the country.
-A Kohl’s distribution center is also here.
+It also features a manufacturing base that includes the Guardian Industries glass plant as well as the Corsicana Mattress factory and a Kohl’s distribution center.

 Among the local industries is the Collin Street Bakery, just a couple blocks from Petroleum Park.
 If you’ve ever received a fruitcake during the holiday season, there’s a good chance it was made here.